pratyushmaini/pratyushmaini.github.io/_posts/2020-05-01-pooling-analysis.md

 Our findings suggest that pooling offers large gains when the <b>training examples are few and long</b>, and <b>salient words lie towards the middle of the sequence</b>.

 Lastly, we introduce a novel pooling technique called <b>max-attention (MaxAtt)</b>, which consistently outperforms other pooling variants, and is robust to addition of unimportant tokens in the text.
 Most of our insights are derived for sequence classification tasks using RNNs.
-While the analysis techniques and the pooling variant proposed in the paper are general, it remains a part of the future work to evaluate their impact on other tasks and architectures.
+While the analysis techniques and the pooling variant proposed in the work are general, it remains a part of the future work to evaluate their impact on other tasks and architectures.

-#### How do I cite this work?
+### How do I cite this work?

 If you find this work useful, please cite [the Arxiv paper](https://arxiv.org/abs/2005.00159):